 Are you fascinated by the way people view an event in vastly different ways?
 Do you wonder how communities of seemingly diverse perspectives agree to act for the betterment of society or an organization without compromising individual values?
 How can you understand issues and offer more positive actions?

-The Sociology concentration and minor at Bryant provide you with a deep understanding of the sociological perspective.
-You learn the basic theories of sociology, sociology research methods, and how they’re useful to people in all fields.
+The Sociology concentration at Bryant offers a strong background in the fundamentals of the discipline.
+You learn the basic theories of sociology, sociology research methods, and how they're useful in all fields.

-In the Sociology concentration, you specialize in either traditional sociology or service learning.
+The Sociology minor includes two options: traditional sociology or service learning.

 Future careers and post-grad opportunities